Organization for Economic Cooperation and Development

 The Joint Working Party on Trade and Environment provides a forum for discussing the effects of environmental policies on trade and the effects of trade policies on the environment, as well as for promoting mutually supportive trade and environmental policies.

-Recent work has focused on the role of regional trade agreements in promoting environmental awareness; the role of environmental goods and services liberalization in promoting scenarios that simultaneously enhance trade, the environment and sustainable development; and emerging areas of synergy between trade and climate change mitigation policies.
+Recent work has focused on the role of regional trade agreements in promoting environmental awareness and the inclusion of environmental objectives in negotiations, along with resource efficient economies and sustainable materials management.